CiucurDaniel/ibm-uvt-proiect-colectiv-devops/README.md

 ## Course Structure

-* 1 Introduction to containers-and-podman (teoretical section)
+* 1 Introduction to containers-and-podman (theoretical section)
   * What are containers?
   * Containers vs Virtual Machines
   * Podman